-Most readers will be familiar with Hitler’s infamous quote, regularly presented by anti-fascists to buttress their principle that the fascists must be smashed while they’re still small:
+Most readers will be familiar with Hitler’s infamous quote, regularly presented to back up the notion that fascists must be physically smashed when they’re still small:

 “Only one thing could have stopped our movement – if our adversaries had understood its principle and from the first day smashed with the utmost brutality the nucleus of our new movement“.

 The first time I personally heard these words was in Bash the Fash, a 1994 song by the anarcho-punk band Oi Polloi.
-The most recent time I was confronted with them was at an International Bolshevik Tendency fringe meeting at Marxism 2013.
-On that day, I responded that Hitler might have been a crafty politician, but he certainly was no great historian.
+I have since been confronted with it countless times in political meetings, anti-fascist pamphlets, etc. Every time, I respond that Hitler might have been a crafty politician, but that he was certainly no great historian.

-The fact that the quote only ever appears in anti-fascist agitprop, and that an exact source is never produced, made me wonder.
+The fact that the quote only ever appears in anti-fascist agitprop and an exact source is never produced made me wonder.
 Some websites claim that Hitler “wrote” these words in 1934, but they do not specify where.
-Others attribute them to a speech given at the August 1939 party rally in Nuremberg, yet no available documents of that event – most of which was dedicated to revving up the armed forces for the imminent war – contain them.
+Others attribute them to a speech given at the August 1939 party rally in Nuremberg, yet no available documents of that event – which was largely dedicated to revving up the armed forces for the imminent war – contain it.

-For some time, the earliest source I could find was David Edgar’s 1976 play about the National Front, Destiny (read the whole thing here from p.
-199).
+For some time, the earliest source I could find was David Edgar’s 1976 play about the National Front, Destiny.
 At the end of the play, a voice meant to be Hitler’s is heard delivering it in English language.
 After a pause, the voice states: “Hitler, Nuremberg, third of September 1933.”

-Find below my rough translation and marvel at the Führer’s social-Darwinist wisdom:
+Find below my translation and marvel at the Führer’s social-darwinist wisdom: